sst/guide/_chapters/manage-environments-in-create-react-app.md

 ---
 layout: post
-title: Manage environments in Create React App
+title: Manage Environments in Create React App
 date: 2018-03-19 00:00:00
 description:
 comments_id:
 ---

-Recall from our backend section that we create two environments (dev and prod) for our serverless backend API.
+Recall from our backend section that we created two environments (dev and prod) for our serverless backend API.
 In this chapter we'll configure our frontend Create React App to connect to it.

 Let's start by looking at how our app is configured currently.
 Our `src/config.js` stores the info to all of our backend resources.